uxweb/sweet-alert/readme.md

 ];
 ```

-Next step, Within your controllers, set your return message (using `with()`), send the proper message  and proper type
+Next step: within your controllers, set your return message (using `with()`) and send the proper message and proper type.

 ```PHP
 return redirect('dashboard')->with('success', 'Profile updated!');